gs1/GS1_DigitalLink_Resolver_CE/id_gs1_org/README.md

 (the GTIN itself).
 Note how this primary key is stored with '/' separators in a 'URI' format that could be appended to a domain name by following the GS1 Digital Link standard.

+Under "_id" is a name/value pair called "unixtime" which is a numeric value showing when this document was last updated by its author.
+Unixtime is a count of seconds since the midnight that tarted 1 January 1970.
+This value can be used in a call to the resolver to download all documents equal; to or greater than a given unixtime.

+See 'unixtime' section below.

-Under "_id" is a list of one or more 'key variants' which are also stored in URI format, and could be appended to the "_id" value to form the complete URI
+Next, is a list of one or more 'key variants' which are also stored in URI format, and could be appended to the "_id" value to form the complete URI

 The first entry URI is always "/" which denotes the 'root variant' and contains generalised links for the product which can be resolved to the calling client should no other variants match the incoming request.
 The vast majority of products are likely only to have the root variant present.